Bamuel/Universe-of-Blocks-Project/README.md

 - [ ] Add more maps
 - [ ] Add all blocks
 - [ ] Save map by their ip *php
+- [ ] Fix the spaces in creative sections

 ### Credits
 - Edgar